-The Richard T. Robertson School of Media and Culture is one of 113 select journalism and mass communication programs accredited by the Accrediting Council on Education in Journalism and Mass Communications.
-The School’s undergraduate program was re-accredited in 2012 for a six-year term.
+The Richard T. Robertson School of Media and Culture is one of 118 select journalism and mass communication programs accredited by the Accrediting Council on Education in Journalism and Mass Communications.
+The School’s undergraduate program was provisionally re-accredited in 2018, to be reviewed in two years.
 (The School’s two master’s programs were not a part of the ACEJMC accreditation review.)

-The most recent ACEJMC reaccreditation of the School occurred in 2012.
-In its 2012 report, ACEJMC’s site-visit team praised the School’s faculty, staff and students, as well as the education provided at VCU.
+The most recent ACEJMC reaccreditation process of the School occurred in the 2017-2018 academic year.
+In its report, ACEJMC’s site-visit team praised the School’s faculty, staff and students, as well as the education provided at VCU.

 The accreditation process occurs every six years and involves several steps: